Ember Tetra Care Guide 2026: Size, Diet, Tankmates & Lifespan

 Breeding:Egg scatterer

-Diet:Omnivore, but prefer live and frozen foods
+Diet:Omnivore, prefer varied foods

 Ember Tetra Species Summary